rust-lang/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 Almost every language has some way of calling hand-written CUDA/ROCm/Sycl Kernels, but the interesting feature of languages like Julia, or libraries like JAX is that they offer users to write Kernels in a (subset) of their already known language, without having to learn anything new.
-Minor performance penalties are not that critical in such cases, if the alternative are CPU only solution, because projects like Rust-CUDA end up being unmaintained due to beeing too much effort to maintain outside of the LLVM or Rust project.
+Minor performance penalties are not that critical in such cases, if the alternative are CPU only solution, because projects like Rust-CUDA end up being unmaintained due to being too much effort to maintain outside of the LLVM or Rust project.

 *Elaborate in more detail about the problem you are trying to solve.
 This section is making the case for why this particular problem is worth prioritizing with project bandwidth.
 A strong status quo section will (a) identify the target audience and (b) give specifics about the problems they are facing today.
 Sometimes it may be useful to start sketching out how you think those problems will be addressed by your change, as well, though it's not necessary.*